 - 4.88 Section 3(4) of the FOI Act provides that functions and powers given under the FOI Act are to be performed and exercised, as far as possible, to facilitate and promote public access to information, promptly and at the lowest reasonable cost.
 In keeping with this object, the method of payment required by an agency should facilitate prompt access to documents.21 Requiring payment of a charge by cheque or money order, without giving the option of electronic payment, does not facilitate and promote access to documents at the lowest reasonable cost and is therefore inconsistent with the objects of the FOI Act. - 4.89 Further, requiring payment by cheque involves additional handling to process and clear funds; it can also attract fees.
 Cheques usually take at least three business days to clear and this delays the provision of prompt access to documents.
-Payment by electronic funds transfer, credit or debit card, or online payment (for example, BPAY) is faster, more efficient and less costly for both the applicant and the agency and gives best effect to the FOI Act object of facilitating and promoting access to information, promptly and at the lowest reasonable cost.
+Payment by electronic funds transfer, credit or debit card, or online payment (for example, BPAY) is faster, more efficient and less

-21 'ND' and Department of Human Services (Freedom of information) [2017] AICmr 119 [25].
+21 'ND' and Department of Human Services (Freedom of information) [2017] AlCmr 119 [25].

-- 4.90 If an applicant is liable to pay a charge, the charge must be paid before access to documents can be given (s 11A(1)(b) of the FOI Act and s 11(1) of the Charges Regulations).
+- costly for both the applicant and the agency and gives best effect to the FOI Act object of facilitating and promoting access to information, promptly and at the lowest reasonable cost. - 4.90 If an applicant is liable to pay a charge, the charge must be paid before access to documents can be given (s 11A(1)(b) of the FOI Act and s 11(1) of the Charges Regulations).
 An exception applies if the charge is for supervising an applicant's personal inspection of documents or hearing or viewing an audio or visual recording (s 11(2)).
 Payment of the charge cannot be required in advance of inspection or viewing, unless the agency or minister has made a decision under ss 9(1)(c), (2) and (3)(c) of the Charges Regulations estimating the probable length of the period of inspection or viewing. - 4.91 The Information Commissioner is of the view that a charge assessed by an agency under the Charges Regulations is not a debt due to the Commonwealth that can be recovered by the agency.
 Although the FOI Act states that an agency may decide 'that an applicant is liable to pay a charge' and an applicant may signify agreement to pay the charge (s 29(1)), other elements necessary to create a debt due to the Commonwealth are absent.
 For example, neither the FOI Act nor the Charges Regulations state that an assessed charge is a debt due to the Commonwealth, nor do they confer jurisdiction on any court to enforce a debt.
 Further, an assessed charge is not necessarily a settled amount and the FOI Act provides its own limited mechanism to ensure assessed charges are paid before access is granted.